Paul-Daly366/IoT-Project/README.md

 New sound sensor (INMP 441) working perfectly for its use, Light Sensor working as needed, working on Heart Rate Sensor now.
 Also working on website.
 ------------------------------------------------------------------------------
+Update 6: Getting Main code up to date

+The main code file has been updated with the new sound sensor code, as well as new code for the light sensor.
+However, I have encountered an issue uploading it to ESP32 ('Core dump flash config is corrupted').
+I will look into this for the next commit.
+I also need to work on the heart sensor, the website, and integrating Fetch API & ThinkSpeak into the project.